RobertJBarron/refarch-cloudnative-devops/prometheus/README.md

     $ ./install_prometheus.sh <cluster-name> <Optional:bluemix-space-name> <Optional:bluemix-api-key>
     ```

-The output of the above script will provide instructions on how to access the newly installed Grafana service.
+The output of the above script will provide instructions on how to access the newly installed Grafana service, including the public IP address and a way to retreive the admin password.

 **Note** that Prometheus and Grafana take a few minutes to initialize even after showing installation success